arijit83sarkar/java-stream-api-intvw/README.md

 ```

-### :arrow_right_hook: Write a Stream pipeline to find the average of all elements in a list of integers.
+### 4. Write a Stream pipeline to find the average of all elements in a list of integers.
 ```java
 List<Integer> integerList = Arrays.asList(2, 4, 1, -5, 6, 7, 9);
 Double average = integerList.stream()